Shiutang-Li/XGBoost-theory-n-application/README.md

 Given the house price data in Moscow from 2011-2015, the goal of this project is to predict the house prices in Moscow from year 2015-2016.
 This is a competition currently hosted by kaggle: https://www.kaggle.com/c/sberbank-russian-housing-market

-I used XGBoost in this competition and ranked 10th / 3246 teams.
-I'll talk about the details in a local data science meetup.
+I used XGBoost in this competition and ranked 10th / 3274 teams.
 The leader board can be found in https://www.kaggle.com/c/sberbank-russian-housing-market/leaderboard

 |![](imgs/1.jpg) | ![](imgs/2.jpg)|